cypher256/java-extension-pack/README.md

 * [Create a Spring Boot project](https://code.visualstudio.com/docs/java/java-spring-boot#_create-the-project) (Gradle / Maven)

 ### Check Version
 Select the Java version from the dropdown in the VS Code terminal and execute the following commands.
-The terminal Java dropdown items are automatically created by this extension.
+The terminal Java dropdown items are automatically created by this extension ([Java 21 support](https://github.com/redhat-developer/vscode-java/issues/3177)).
 ```bash
 java -version
 gradle -v